Decorative post-top luminaire with tapered form.

 Collection roads, Residential roads, Low-traffic roads, Pedestrian zones, Arcades, Passages, Paths in parks and green areas, Residential facilities, Stairs’

 As MLT version (Multi-Lens Technology), consisting of highly efficient UV and temperature-resistant lens systems in 4-fold configurations.
-With asymmetrical wide light intensity distribution.
-For lighting roads according to P lighting classes.
+With symmetric wide light intensity distribution.
+For illuminating paths, especially cycle paths.
 Further beam characteristics are available for flexible adaptation to customer-specific lighting tasks.
 Retrofitting a rear shielding is possible, available as accessory to be ordered separately.

 Luminaire body of cast aluminium.
 Luminaire canopies of corrosion-resistant aluminium.
 Colour anthracite, similar to DB703.
 Sea weather-suitable coating on request.
 Diffusers of highly impact-resistant clear PMMA.

 With assembled connection cable 5 m.

 With electronic transformer, switchable.
 Configurable ballast with luminous flux stabilising (CLO).
 Connected load at the end of service life: 9,50 W. The luminaire complies with fundamental requirements of applicable EU regulations and product safety legislation and bears the CE symbol.
 The luminaire is also ENEC-certified by an independent testing authority.